iZackk26/Extended-Reality/main.md

    scenarios provided by XR, allowing hotel superiors to give employees different recommendations and identify areas they should improve. [@CUNHA2023634]

+## Other uses

+Extended reality could also improve the lives of disabled people, for example, despite how odd it might seem, mixed reality can help people affected by blindness or visual impairments.
+In this case, the approach involves creating a program on a device compatible with spatial sensing such as the HoloLens 2.
+This program would be capable of recognizing the surroundings and providing auditory alerts about the environment.
+This is especially useful for people who depends of a white cane, as the cane helps perceive the ground but not the area above their pelvis.

+By implementing what was described before, blind individuals could gain the ability to recognize the entire surroundings, giving them more security and protection.
+Another method to achieve this is through vibrating warnings, for example from a smartwatch that would send more intense warnings depending on how far objects are [@9757681].

 # Conclusion

 As we are well aware, the march forward of extended reality (XR) technology is transcending a multitude of spheres within society, setting in motion a profound transformation in the way we engage with our surroundings and acquire